hruthingali/8byte_project/README.md

 * GitHub credentials
 * Docker Hub credentials

-The credentials are accessed by Jenkins only when required by the pipeline.
+The Jenkins pipeline accesses these credentials only when required.

 Database credentials are provided to the Kubernetes application using Kubernetes Secrets.

-Sensitive values should not be stored directly in the source code or committed to GitHub.
+Sensitive credentials are not stored directly in the application source code.

+For a larger production environment, AWS Secrets Manager could be used for centralized secret management.

 ## Backup Strategy

 The application database is hosted on Amazon RDS PostgreSQL.

-RDS provides managed database capabilities and supports automated backup functionality.
+RDS provides automated backup capabilities.

-For a production environment, an appropriate backup retention period should be configured according to the required recovery objectives.
+For a production environment, an appropriate backup retention period should be configured based on the application's recovery requirements.

-Database restoration should also be tested periodically in a production environment.
+Database restoration should also be tested periodically to verify that backups can be successfully used during a recovery scenario.

 ## Cost Optimization

-The project was implemented as an assignment environment, so cost management is important.
+The project was implemented as a technical assignment, so unnecessary AWS resource usage should be avoided.

-The following practices were considered:
+The following cost optimization practices were considered:

-* Use appropriate AWS resource sizes.
+* Use appropriate resource sizes.
-* Avoid running unused resources.
+* Avoid running unused EKS resources.
 * Delete unused Load Balancers.
-* Delete unused NAT Gateways.
+* Delete unused NAT Gateways when the environment is no longer required.
-* Remove temporary EKS resources after testing.
 * Monitor RDS usage.
 * Monitor CloudWatch log usage.
+* Remove temporary resources after testing.
-* Remove the environment after completing the assignment when it is no longer required.
+* Destroy assignment infrastructure after completion when it is no longer required.

-AWS resources such as EKS, RDS, NAT Gateway, Load Balancers, and CloudWatch can generate charges even when they are not actively being used.
+Resources such as EKS, RDS, NAT Gateway, Load Balancers, and CloudWatch can generate charges even when the application is not actively being used.

-## Challenges Faced
+# Challenges Faced and Resolutions

-### Terraform Resource Dependencies
+## Terraform Destroy Dependency Issues

-During Terraform destroy, some resources could not be deleted because dependencies still existed inside the VPC.
+During infrastructure cleanup, Terraform was unable to delete the VPC because dependencies still existed.

-Terraform initially reported dependency errors while attempting to delete the subnets and VPC.
+Terraform reported dependency violations while attempting to delete subnets, the Internet Gateway, and the VPC.

-AWS CLI was used to identify the remaining resources and determine what was preventing deletion.
+AWS CLI was used to identify the resources that were still associated with the VPC.

-### Kubernetes Load Balancers
+## Kubernetes Load Balancers

+The Kubernetes environment had created AWS Load Balancers.

-Kubernetes-created Load Balancers created Elastic Network Interfaces inside the VPC.
+These Load Balancers created Elastic Network Interfaces inside the VPC.

-These network interfaces prevented the associated subnets from being deleted.
+The network interfaces prevented the associated subnets from being deleted.

 The Load Balancers were identified using AWS CLI.

-After confirming that they were no longer required, they were deleted.
+After confirming that they were no longer required, the Load Balancers were deleted.

-The associated network interfaces were then removed automatically.
+The associated network interfaces were then removed.

-### Kubernetes Security Groups
+## Kubernetes Security Groups

-Security groups created by Kubernetes for the Load Balancers also remained in the VPC.
+Kubernetes-created security groups were also present in the VPC.

 They were identified using Kubernetes-related tags such as: